49th Wing: Raptor operations

 In early 2010, the 49th Fighter Wing again exemplified its ability to respond in a moment's notice when a 7.0-magnitude earthquake hit the country of Haiti, leaving thousands dead and many more homeless.
 Units from across the base were tasked to prepare personnel and assets to deploy in the relief effort, later known as Operation United Response.
 The 49th Materiel Maintenance Group, 49th Civil Engineer Squadron and 49th Logistics Readiness Squadron worked around-the-clock to prepare potable water and equipment to send to the country.

 Additionally, the 849th Aircraft Maintenance Squadron was asked to provide two RQ-1 aircraft and a team of crew chiefs and avionics personnel to support the ongoing relief effort.
 Because it was primarily an RPA training squadron, this was the first time the 849th was tasked with a real-world mission.
 The contingent from Holloman teamed up with members from the 432nd Maintenance Group at Creech AFB, Nev., to provide intelligence, surveillance and reconnaissance to the troops on the ground assisting the Haitians.

 Even amongst ongoing Haiti relief operations, the 49th FW continued to support the war efforts down range.
 On 26 Feb.
 2010, the 49th Materiel Maintenance Group began the movement of approximately 150 truckloads of assets, which were used to directly support joint and coalition forces in Afghanistan.
 Holloman's BEAR Base supplied 480,000 square feet of AM-2 matting that was used to expand the expeditionary aircraft operations throughout Afghanistan.
 The AM-2 matting provided was the equivalent of eight football fields and was valued at more than $15 million.

 Logisticians and engineers with the 49th also provided expeditionary base facilities and equipment to establish three 550-person encampments, valued at $10 million, for joint service forces in the area of responsibility.

 Also in February 2010, the 49th Fighter Wing was the host unit of Red Flag 10-3, an advanced aerial combat exercise where air crews from the U.S. and other allied nations trained in realistic aerial war scenarios at Nellis Air Force Base, Nev.

 With the 49th Fighter Wing now supporting multiple unique missions, it was announced in early 2010 that the wing's name would change to the 49th Wing to more accurately portray the diverse wing.
 The designation from a fighter wing to a wing became official 25 June 2010, during a change of command ceremony where Col. David "Kooler" Krumm became the first 49th Wing commander.

 Transfer From F-22 Operations

 The first five F-22 Raptors left Holloman for Tyndall Air Force Base Florida, 6 Jan. with the final four-ship tactical sortie being flown on 20 Feb.
-Holloman bid farewell to its final Raptor when it depart for Tyndall on 8 April 2014.
+Holloman bid farewell to its final Raptor when it departed for Tyndall on 8 April 2014.